sebadima/bittercrm/README.md

 This project is a skinny alternative to bigger crm applications, (Sugacrm) with a simple mailing workflow.

-The app is already working, and i use it on daily base for my daily job marketing.
+The app is already working, and i use it on daily base for my office job marketing.

 ----------------------------------------------------------------------------------------------